The Gift

 Disclaimer: All individuals depicted are fictional, and any resemblance to real persons is purely coincidental.

 I would like to express a special thank you to everyone at The Mail Crew for their ongoing support with my writing.
-I can thoroughly recommend their website to all teenagers who are gay, lesbian, bi or not sure.
 I’d like to thank Aaron of that crew for editing this story for me.